-Pain really varies from person to person, but also depending on the kind of laser device being used.
+Pain really varies from person to person and also depends on the kind of laser device being used.
 Lower energy devices tend to cause significantly less pain than those which use higher levels of energy.
 It’s worth having a conversation with your laser technician about pain management.
-Sometimes Cryo Therapy cooling devices are used to prevent excessive heat (this tends to be the best way to manage any pain) while other times topical or injectable anesthesia can be used.
+Sometimes Cryo Therapy cooling devices are used to prevent excessive heat.
+This tends to be the best way to manage any pain.
+Other times topical or injectable anesthesia can be used.

 9. How long is each treatment session?

-An individual treatment session will last from a few minutes to an hour, depending on the size of the tattoo and the specifics of the laser, and also whether your laser technician can pass over your tattoo twice (this is only possible with low energy laser tattoo removal like the technology at NAAMA).
+An individual treatment session will last from a few minutes up to an hour, depending on the size of the tattoo and the specifics of the laser, and also whether your laser technician can pass over your tattoo twice.
+This is only possible with low energy laser tattoo removal like the technology at NAAMA.

 10. How many treatment sessions will be required to remove the tattoo?

-There’s a lot of different factors which determine how long tattoo removal will take.
-The characteristics of the tattoo are important, but as are the technology being used.
-Generally, it can range from just 4 visits, to over 20 sessions.
-Remember, it's important to take into account how quickly you can come back for each session - this massively varies depending on the laser used.
-You can read more about that here.
+There’s a lot of different factors that determine how long tattoo removal will take.
+The characteristics of the tattoo are important as is your general health and the technology being used.
+You should take into account how quickly you can come back for each session, which varies depending on the laser.
+You can read more about that here. here .

 11. How long between treatment sessions?

-Some lasers require 6-8 weeks between treatments, while more advanced lasers only need 1 week between sessions.
-Clearly this really impacts your overall removal timeline, so make sure you ask the question before you go ahead.
-(And remember, the reason some technology requires such a long wait between sessions is because that's the time needed for your damaged skin to recover - which isn't ideal!)
+Some lasers require six-eight weeks between treatments as the damaged skin needs time to heal, while more advanced lasers only need one week between sessions because there’s no downtime.
+Clearly this impacts your overall removal timeline, so make sure you ask the question before you go ahead.

 12. How do I prepare for tattoo removal?

-One of the most important things you can do before getting laser tattoo removal is protect your skin with a sun-safe skincare routine and use a moisturising sunscreen with high SPF when exposing your treatment area to direct sunlight within two weeks of your treatment.
+One thing you can do before getting laser tattoo removal is protect your skin with a sun-safe skincare routine and use a moisturising sunscreen with high SPF when exposing your treatment area to direct sunlight.
+This is especially crucial within two weeks of your treatment.
 Exposing your skin to direct sunlight without protection whilst it is still recovering can lead to changes in pigmentation.
-Check out our post on aftercare here.
+Check out our post on aftercare here. here .

 13. How should I take care of my skin after a laser treatment?

-In addition to sun protection, often topical ointments are recommended to facilitate healing.
-Our consultants will recommend topical solutions to complement your treatment plan.
-It’s also generally important to look after yourself - your immune system is going to be working hard to process your ink, so it’s wise to eat well, exercise and get lots of sleep.
-It’s also worth bearing in mind that the sun is an immunosuppressant.
-It is important to protect your treatment area with a high SPF to mitigate changes in pigmentation, but avoiding the sun altogether will result in a stronger immune system and therefore, a better outcome for your removal.
+In addition to sun protection, often topical creams are recommended to facilitate healing.
+Your consultant should recommend topical solutions to complement your treatment plan.
+It’s also essential to look after yourself.
+Your immune system is going to be working hard to process your ink, so it’s wise to eat well, exercise and get lots of sleep.
+It’s also worth bearing in mind that the sun is an immunosuppressant so avoiding the sun altogether will result in a stronger immune system and therefore, a better outcome for your removal.

 14. How will you monitor my progress?

-Baseline pictures prior to treatment should be captured, so that progress can be compared to the untreated tattoo.
-Top clinics will use dermoscopy, which magnifies the skin, to take photos of the tattoo, so that the ink removal can be very closely monitored - so look out for this and ask ahead.
+Baseline pictures prior to treatment should be captured so that progress can be compared to the untreated tattoo.
+Top clinics will use dermoscopy, which magnifies the skin to take photos of the tattoo, so that the ink removal can be very closely monitored.

 15. What will you do if my skin doesn't react well to treatment?

 Every person and every tattoo is unique, so everyone reacts differently to treatment.
 If your skin reacts negatively, it could be that laser tattoo removal just isn't right for you, or that you need some more time for skin recovery between sessions.
-Reputable clinics will monitor progress closely, and iterate your treatment plan as you go, perhaps switching up the lasers being used, the treatment protocol, and your prescribed aftercare.
+Reputable clinics will monitor progress closely and iterate your treatment plan as you go, perhaps switching up the lasers being used, the treatment protocol or your prescribed aftercare. prescribed aftercare.

 16. Does smoking affect tattoo removal?

-In addition to the many well-documented negative health effects of smoking, there is evidence that smokers heal more slowly, and this can make tattoo removal more challenging.
-It is strongly you stop smoking prior to your first treatment, and for the duration of the removal process.
+In addition to the many well-documented negative health effects of smoking, there is evidence that smokers heal more slowly, which make tattoo removal more challenging.
+It is strongly advised that you stop smoking prior to your first treatment, and for the duration of the removal process.

 17. How much will it cost to treat my tattoo?

-We offer a number of different pricing options.
-You can look at a full pricing table here.
+Good salons should offer a number of different pricing options.
+You can look at a full pricing table for NAAMA here. here.

 18. Do tattoo removal creams work?

-Generally tattoo removal creams do not work.
+Tattoo removal creams do not work.
 There are no FDA approved tattoo removal creams because these creams can be unsafe, ineffective, and can cause long term damage to the skin.
-So be careful!
+So be careful.